Slndora/Vehicle-Sales/README.md

 ![Alt text](https://github.com/Slndora/Vehicle-Sales/blob/b466535495165eff8a8186b4556eef0fb4f0220d/Screenshot%202024-11-12%20130509.png)

 ## Acknowledgments
-This project uses the vehicle sales dataset provided by [Saad Haroon].
+This project uses the vehicle sales dataset provided by MIT from kaggle.
 We thank them for their valuable contribution.